danielpreotiuc/twitter-collection-utils/README.md

 ## Description

 This is a set of Python scripts that performs some usual data collection tasks from Twitter.
-This includes continuos crawling of the tweets of a list of users or getting all the tweets from a user's timeline.
+This includes continuous crawling of tweets of a list of users or getting all the tweets from a user's timeline.

 ## Installation